Everest Base Camp Trek

 Trek back to Namche (3,440m) - 7 hrs walk

-We retrace our steps with a Trek back to Namche about 7/8 hours from Pheriche and do an overnight at the bustling & hustling village town of Namche with full board meals (Breakfast/Dinner/Lunch).
+We retrace our steps with a Trek back to Namche about 7/8 hours from Pheriche, and do an overnight at the bustling & hustling village town of Namche with full board meals (Breakfast/Dinner/Lunch).

 We chill out here with some beers and enjoy some relevant comfort.
 Overnight at lodge in Namche.